we3lab/eeco/docs/optimize_cost.rst

 The charge and consumption dictionaries are relatively straightforward:
 `charge_dict` comes from the EEC package and `consumption_data_dict` is either an optimization variable or numpy array (in the case of historical analysis).
-The only caveat would be that an entry with key "gas" must be included to analzye natural gas consumption.
+The only caveat would be that an entry with key "gas" must be included to analyze natural gas consumption.

 Carefully note that the function `calculate_cost` returns a tuple.
 The second entry of the tuple is for Pyomo, so it can be ignored since we are using CVXPY.